50 Popular Swing Songs for Weddings

 West Coast Swing Songs

-Traditional West Coast Swing include 6-count and 8-count patterns.
+Traditional West Coast Swing includes 6-count and 8-count patterns.
 The dancers dance linearly and in a compact area.
 Other variations include whip, shag, and push.
-West coast swing is a slower dance than east coast swing.
+West coast swing is a slower dance than east coast swing

 - Just the Way You Are – Bruno Mars

 - Moves Like Jagger – Maroon 5 feat.
 Christina Aguilera

 - In The Mood – Glenn Miller Band

 - Sing, Sing, Sing – Benny Goodman & His Orchestra

 - Take the “A” Train – Duke Ellington

 - Boogie Woogie Bugle Boy – Andrews Sisters

 - Begin The Beguine – Artie Shaw & His Orchestra